amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

          "regularization power", "string", ":math:`s=` `quadratic`", "Value for the regularization power term.", ":math:`s=` `cubic`, or `quadratic`."
          "regularization term", "real", ":math:`r=0`", "Value for the regularization term.
 A value of 0 disables regularization.", ":math:`0 \le r`"
-         "ralfit iteration limit", "integer", ":math:`i=100`", "Maximum number of iterations to perform.", ":math:`1 \le i`" "ralfit convergence rel tol fun", "real", ":math:`r=10^{-8}`", "relative tolerance to declare convergence for the iterative optimization step.
+         "ralfit iteration limit", "integer", ":math:`i=100`", "Maximum number of iterations to perform.", ":math:`1 \le i`" "ralfit convergence rel tol fun", "real", ":math:`r=10^{-8}`", "Relative tolerance to declare convergence for the iterative optimization step.
 See details in optimization solver documentation.", ":math:`0 < r < 1`"
-         "ralfit convergence abs tol fun", "real", ":math:`r=10^{-8}`", "absolute tolerance to declare convergence for the iterative optimization step.
+         "ralfit convergence abs tol fun", "real", ":math:`r=10^{-8}`", "Absolute tolerance to declare convergence for the iterative optimization step.
 See details in optimization solver documentation.", ":math:`0 < r < 1`"
-         "ralfit convergence rel tol grd", "real", ":math:`r=10^{-8}`", "relative tolerance on the gradient norm to declare convergence for the iterative optimization step.
+         "ralfit convergence rel tol grd", "real", ":math:`r=10^{-8}`", "Relative tolerance on the gradient norm to declare convergence for the iterative optimization step.
 See details in optimization solver documentation.", ":math:`0 < r < 1`"
-         "ralfit convergence abs tol grd", "real", ":math:`r=10^{-5}`", "absolute tolerance on the gradient norm to declare convergence for the iterative optimization step.
+         "ralfit convergence abs tol grd", "real", ":math:`r=10^{-5}`", "Absolute tolerance on the gradient norm to declare convergence for the iterative optimization step.
 See details in optimization solver documentation.", ":math:`0 < r < 1`"
-         "ralfit convergence step size", "real", ":math:`r=\varepsilon/2`", "absolute tolerance over the step size to declare convergence for the iterative optimization step.
+         "ralfit convergence step size", "real", ":math:`r=\varepsilon/2`", "Absolute tolerance over the step size to declare convergence for the iterative optimization step.
 See details in optimization solver documentation.", ":math:`0 < r < 1`"
-         "print level", "integer", ":math:`i=1`", "set level of verbosity for the solver 0 indicates no output while 5 is a very verbose printing", ":math:`0 \le i \le 5`"
+         "print level", "integer", ":math:`i=1`", "Set level of verbosity for the solver 0 indicates no output while 5 is a very verbose printing", ":math:`0 \le i \le 5`"
          "print options", "string", ":math:`s=` `no`", "Print options list", ":math:`s=` `no`, or `yes`."
          "storage scheme", "string", ":math:`s=` `c`", "Define the storage scheme used to store multi-dimensional arrays (Jacobian matrix, etc).", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
          "check derivatives", "string", ":math:`s=` `no`", "Check user-provided derivatives using finite-differences.", ":math:`s=` `no`, or `yes`."
-         "finite differences step", "real", ":math:`r=10\;\sqrt{2\,\varepsilon}`", "size of step to use for estimating derivatives using finite-differences", ":math:`0 < r < 10`"
+         "finite differences step", "real", ":math:`r=10\;\sqrt{2\,\varepsilon}`", "Size of step to use for estimating derivatives using finite-differences", ":math:`0 < r < 10`"
-         "derivative test tol", "real", ":math:`r=10^{-4}`", "tolerance used to check user-provided derivatives by finite-differences.If <print level> is 1 then only the entries with larger discrepancy are reported, and if the print level is greater or equal to 2, then all entries are printed", ":math:`0 < r \le 10`"
+         "derivative test tol", "real", ":math:`r=10^{-4}`", "Tolerance used to check user-provided derivatives by finite-differences.If <print level> is 1 then only the entries with larger discrepancy are reported, and if the print level is greater or equal to 2, then all entries are printed", ":math:`0 < r \le 10`"

 Examples